davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v005 rolling 21-day means +/- 1 SEM by metric and day of year
 * OpenMeteoEDA_202306_v005 explores cumulative percent of total precipitation by daily precipitation amount

+### Expansions week of 03-MAR-2025
+* OpenMeteoEDA_202306_v005 explores cumulative percent of total precipitation by daily precipitation amount by decade